The Emergence of Fads in a Changing World: Conclusion

 \section{Conclusion}

 We study the long-term behavior of agents who receive a private signal and observe the past actions of their predecessors in a changing environment.
-As the state evolves, agents adjust accordingly so that their actions fluctuate over time.
-We show that in the long run, the relative frequency of action changes is higher than that of state changes, suggesting fads can emerge from social learning in a changing environment.
+As the state evolves, the best action to take also fluctuates.
+We show that, in the long run, the frequency of action changes exceeds that of state changes, indicating that fads emerge under social learning in a dynamic environment.
+This result holds even with the occurrence of temporary information cascades in which agents simply mimic the action of their predecessors.

-One could study the frequency of action changes for a single long-lived agent who receives a private signal about a changing state in every period.
-We conjecture that action changes would be less frequent in this case than in our model, where each agent only observes her predecessors' past actions rather than signals.
-Intuitively, by shutting down the channel of noisy observations of others' private signals, the frequency of unnecessary action changes would reduce.
-If this were the case, it would highlight the importance of observational learning in accelerating action fluctuations, especially when the underlying environment is slowly evolving.
+One may wonder if the main result is driven by the high frequency of action changes when the posterior belief is around 1/2.
+Accordingly, we can further restrict the definition of fads to exclude consecutive action changes, i.e., cases where $a_t \neq a_{t-1}$ and $a_{t-1}\neq a_{t-2}$.
+Simulation results show that even under this more restricted definition of fads, actions still change more frequently than the state.
+For example, with $\alpha = 0.75$, $\eps = 0.05$, and a total of $100, 000$ periods, action changes approximately 8,150 times, which is more frequent than the number of state changes, which is about 5,100 times.

-One may wonder if the driving force behind our main result is due to the high frequency of action changes when the posterior likelihood is around zero.
-Accordingly, we can further restrict the definition of fads to action changes that do not have consecutive switches, i.e., $a_t \neq a_{t-1}$ and $a_{t-1}\neq a_{t-2}$.
-Simulation results show that actions still change more frequently than the state, even under this more restricted definition of fads.
-For example, for $\alpha = 0.8$, $\eps = 0.05$ and a total of $100, 000$ periods, the action changes about 8,200 times which is more frequent than the number of state changes, that is about 5,000 times.
+An interesting extension would be to study the frequency of action changes for a single long-lived agent who repeatedly receives private signals about a changing state.
+We conjecture that, in this case, action changes would be less frequent than in our model, where only past actions are observable, but still more frequent than state changes.
+Intuitively, removing noisy observations of others' private signals (i.e., their actions) could reduce unnecessary action changes.
+If so, this would highlight the role of observational learning in accelerating action fluctuations, particularly in a slowly evolving environment.
+We leave this for future research, as it would require a different proof technique from the approach used here.